Eliciting Truthful Feedback for Preference-Based Learning via the VCG Mechanism: INTRODUCTION

 Strategic behavior in multi-agent resource allocation problems has been extensively studied in mechanism design.
 In settings with transferable utility -- where agents' utilities can be expressed in monetary terms -- mechanisms commonly incorporate payments to incentivize socially desirable and efficient outcomes \citep{fallah2024fair,gois2025performative}.
 In such cases, an agent’s utility is defined as the payment received minus the incurred costs.
 A classical result establishes that under the Vickrey--Clarke--Groves (VCG) mechanism, agents are incentivized to truthfully report their cost functions \citep{vickrey1961counterspeculation,clarke1971multipart,groves1973incentives}.

 However, this approach requires that agents disclose their entire cost functions explicitly.
 A more realistic assumption is that agents instead provide numerical feedback, i.e., reporting their realized cost for a given allocation \citep{babaioff2009characterizing,devanur2009price}.
 Closely related to our setting, \citet{kandasamy2023vcg} study numerical feedback over a finite allocation space, and show that the VCG mechanism incentivizes truthful reporting asymptotically.
 This is restrictive -- for example in electricity markets, energy flexibility is naturally continuous, and it is unrealistic to expect consumers to report precise economic cost values.
-To address this limitation, we study resource allocation problems with a compact allocation space in which agents provide preference feedback rather than exact numerical reports.
+Recent work has also explored auction-based mechanisms for eliciting preference feedback in the context of fine-tuning large language models, but focuses on second-price auctions rather than general resource allocation \citep{zhang2024vickreyfeedback}.
+To address these limitations, we study resource allocation problems with a compact allocation space in which agents provide preference feedback rather than exact numerical reports.